Haisla people

-Haisla people (x̄á’isla) are a First Nation who reside in Kitamaat.
+The Haisla (x̄áʼisla) are a First Nation who reside in Kitamaat.
 The Haisla consist of two bands: the Kitamaat people, residing in upper Douglas Channel and Devastation Channel, and the Kitlope People, inhabiting upper Princess Royal Channel and Gardner Canal in British Columbia, Canada.

 The Kitamaat people identify themselves as Haisla, meaning "dwellers downriver".
 The term Kitamaat originates from the Tsimshian people.
 In Tsimshian, the name Kitamaat means "people of the snow".

-The Haisla language is officially named X̄a’islak̓ala.
+The Haisla language is officially named X̄aʼislak̓ala.
 Historically, the Haisla, along with their neighboring Wuikinuxv and Heiltsuk peoples, were mistakenly identified as the Northern Kwakiutl.

 Naming

 The name Kitamaat became misrepresented in 1955 when Alcan Industries entered to build an aluminium smelter in their territory.
 Attempting to bring a new face to the territory, Alcan called it the "town of the future" and changed the spelling to Kitimat.
 The Haisla name for Kitamaat Village is Tsee-Motsa (Cʼimaucʼa), meaning Snag Beach.